| | | | | |

 For this recipe you will need:

-Dairy-Free Mint Chip Ice Cream Ingredients
+Dairy Free Mint Chip Ice Cream Ingredients

+Step 1: Prep.
 Pre-freeze your ice cream maker’s insulated container.
 Or if you do not have an ice cream maker, place a baking dish in the freezer.
 Make your ‘chips’ by combining the coconut oil and carob powder in a shallow dish, and place it in the freezer for about 20 minutes, or until completely frozen.

-If not using an ice cream maker: pour mixture into a baking dish, and place it in the freezer.
+Pour mixture into a baking dish, and place it in the freezer.
 Freeze for 45 minutes.

 Remove the mixture from the freezer and stir it well with a rubber spatula, making sure to break up any hard, frozen sections.
 You can also use an immersion blender, in your baking dish to do this.
 Place the mixture back in the freezer.

-Every 30–45 minutes, check the ice cream mixture and mix or churn it, until the ice cream is of the desired consistency.
+Every 30–45 minutes, check the ice cream mixture and mix or churn it until the ice cream is of the desired consistency.
 This should take about 2 to 3 hours.

 Freeze longer for a harder ice cream, or allow to thaw slightly before serving for a softer texture.

-More Ice Cream & popsicle recipes
+More Healthy Ice Cream & Popsicle Recipes

 If you love snacks, here are more Paleo desserts and Paleo snacks!
 Make sure to check out my huge collection of gluten free dinner recipes.